MicrosoftDocs/azure-databases-docs/articles/cosmos-db/includes/security-glossary.md

 ## Scope

+When you assign a role, you must decide what Azure resources or groups to grant access to.
+The scope of a role assignment defines the level at which an assignment is made.

+For example:

+- A single resource scope applies permissions to just that singular resource
+- A scope set at the resource group level applies the permissions to all relevant resources within the group
+- Scopes at the management group or subscription levels apply to all child groups and resources

-In Azure role-based access control, scope refers to the hierarchy of resources that the permissions you grant applies to.
-When you assign a role, you set the scope of that assignment to include as little or as many resources as possible.
-For example, you can set the scope of an assignment to a resource group:
+When you assign a role in Azure role-based access control, it's ideal to set the scope of that assignment to include as little resources as required for your workload.
+For example, you can set the scope of an assignment to a resource group.
+That resource group scope includes all Azure Cosmos DB resources within the resource group:

 ```output
 /subscriptions/<subscription-id>/resourcegroups/<resource-group-name>
 ```

-That resource group scope includes all Azure Cosmos DB accounts within the resource group.

-Alternatively, you can set the scope to a single Azure Cosmos DB account and make your assignment of permissions more granular and narrow:
+Alternatively, you can set the scope to a single Azure resource and make your assignment of permissions more granular and narrow.
+In this example, the provider and name of the Azure Cosmos DB resource are used to narrow the scope:

 ```output
 /subscriptions/<subscription-id>/resourcegroups/<resource-group-name>/providers/Microsoft.DocumentDB/databaseAccounts/<account-name>